 But you should definitely do your research when searching for a dog breed to add to your family, especially if you have allergies or if like to keep your house clean and sparkling with dog hair all year long.

-Even if you have a dog breed that sheds a lot, there are many ways that you can reduce the shedding and keep the hair and dander manageable.
+Even if you have a breed of dog that sheds a lot, there are many ways that you can reduce the shedding and keep the hair and dander manageable.

-Proper grooming, nutrition and maintenance are a must for dogs with double coats.
+Proper grooming, nutrition, maintenance and a good vacuum cleaner are a must for dogs with double coats.